Wellington North Power office is currently closed and will re-open at 8:30 am on Monday, January 5, 2026. For emergencies only:...

 - Indigenous communities, organizations or businesses.

-- Broader public sector organizations.
+- Broader public sector organizations (like hospitals, universities and colleges).

-Electric vehicle (EV) ChargeON Program | ontario.ca
+Full details about the EV ChargeON program can be found at: Electric vehicle (EV) ChargeON Program | ontario.ca

-Applications will be accepted from October 20, 2023 to January 31, 2024 until 5 p.m.
+Applications will be accepted from November 3, 2025 to December 15, 2025 until 5 p.m.
 EST.